OptimistGuy03/OptimistGuy03/README.md

 ## 🚀 About Me

 - 🔭 **Currently working on**: Updating my skills and diving deeper into modern frameworks and tools.
-- 🌱 **Learning**: React for Frontend Development, exploring Bootstrap for UI styling, and sharpening my problem-solving skills.
+- 🌱 **Learning** Frontend Development, exploring Bootstrap for UI styling, and sharpening my problem-solving skills.
 - 👯 **Looking to collaborate on**: Web development projects, particularly Frontend/UI/UX, and any tech-driven challenges!
 - 💬 **Ask me about**: Web Development, SQL, Web Design,and more!